How to serve image files with Rails and Amazon S3

 Open AWS S3 GUI console.
 Click on Create bucket.

-Type in the name as cloudqubes-my-pictures-public.
-In the Object ownership section select ACL enabled.
-In the Block public access settings unselect Block all public access.
+.
+In the Block public access settings unselect Block all public access

 Click on ‘Create bucket`.

 Now, we have an S3 bucket that is publicly accessible.
-Let’s update the bucket name in storage.yml.
+Let’s update the bucket name in storage.yml

 #config/storage.yml